 For some reason, I went to this show alone and the rest of the Manahawkin crew went in a different car.
-All the Wilkes Barre crew rode in with American Nightmare and I went to dinner with Erin Kyle at Southwest Burrito and then headed over to the show to meet up with my friends (and keep hanging out with Erin because, uh, I had it baaaaaad for her.
+All the Wilkes Barre crew rode in with American Nightmare and I went to dinner with a friend at Southwest Burrito and then headed over to the show to meet up with my friends (and keep hanging out with her because, uh, I had it baaaaaad for her.
 You may need to add a few As there).

 I remember watching Damage for a few songs.
 That was Robby Redcheeks band.
 The Scarlett Letter had members of 97a, right?

 American Nightmare were very quickly becoming a hot band in hardcore around this time.
 I remember standing on the small stage at The Melody Bar and right before they began walking off of it just as all hell broke lose.
 They got a pretty crazy reaction.

 No Justice were another band, without any recordings, which they actually finally had at this show, that got a big following really quickly.
 People went off really hard for them and things got really violent, really fast.
 They did do some corny shit though, like throw instruments around and encourage people to act dumb, which got increasingly boring.